FreeZeroDays/TTPs/Resources/Penetration_Testing_Tools.md

 * [Catphish](https://github.com/ring0lab/catphish) - Generate similar looking domains for use in phishing attacks
 * [Boobsnail](https://github.com/STMSolutions/boobsnail) - Generate malicious XLM documents for phishing
 * [MacroPack](https://github.com/sevagas/macro_pack) - Automize obfuscation of Office documents
+* [Pretext-Project](https://github.com/pretext-project/pretext-project.github.io/tree/master/_pretexts) - Collection of pretexts to use when crafting campaigns

 # External Penetration Testing
 * [YAWAST](https://github.com/adamcaudill/yawast) - Amazing for performing initial reconnaissance on a website.
 Also has a PoC for Sweet32 built into it